helpme970/python-validity/QUICK_START_TIMEOUT.md

 ## What Changed?

 The fingerprint scanner now uses a **5-second timeout** instead of adaptive polling:
-- ✅ Scans for 5 seconds
+- ✅ Scans for 5 seconds (~10 scan attempts at 0.5s intervals)
-- ⏸️ Pauses after timeout
+- ⏹️ Cancels to password after timeout
-- ⌨️ Restarts automatically when you press any key
+- ⌨️ No manual retry needed - just use password

 ## Quick Setup

 ### 1. Default Configuration (Recommended)
 No configuration needed!
 The defaults work for most users:
 - 5-second timeout
+- Automatic fallback to password after timeout
 - 0.5-second polling interval
 - Automatic keyboard detection